 This menu item displays the CPU Shielding dialog which allows you to change the shielding attributes of CPUs on the system.
-This menu item is available only with NightStar RT.
+See "CPU Shielding Operations" on page 3-11 for details.

 Unbind selected processes

 This menu item immediately changes the CPU affinity of the selected processes in the Bounded Processes list to include all CPUs; effectively unbinding them from the CPU.
 This item is not available on a system with only a single CPU.